ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Deployment.md

 If the request returns the avm content of the contract, the contract has been successfully deployed to the blockchain.

-## Contract deployment by SmartX
+## SmartX contract deployment

 [SmartX](http://smartx.ont.io) is a one-stop tool for developers to write, deploy, and invoke smart contracts.
-For specific instructions, please refer to [smart document](https://github.com/ontio/ontology-smartcontract/blob/master/smart-contract-tutorial/SmartX_Tutorial.md).
+For specific instructions, please refer to the [SmartX tutorial](https://github.com/ontio/ontology-smartcontract/blob/master/smart-contract-tutorial/SmartX_Tutorial.md).

 ![](http://wx1.sinaimg.cn/mw690/0060lm7Tly1fss9ydpl3ij30f90m840c.jpg)